Bumblebee cosmology: Tests using distance- and time-redshift probes: Introduction

+Considering a universe only containing ordinary matter and radiation in addition to the bumblebee field, the field equations yield two ordinary differential equations for $a$ and $b_{\eta}$:

+where $\epsilon_{\rm m}=\epsilon_{{\rm m}0}/a^3$ and $\epsilon_{\rm r}=\epsilon_{{\rm r}0}/a^4$ are the energy densities of matter and radiation, respectively; and the primes denote derivatives with respect to the conformal time $\eta$.
+The first equation is derived from the Einstein field equations, and the second comes from the temporal component of the vector field equation (see Eq.~\rf{fieldeqs}).

+Interestingly Eq.~\rf{flrweq} has two solutions.
+The first one with the bumblebee vector field vanishing (i.e., $b_{\eta}=0$), essentially reduces to the GR solution, where the universe expansion law is governed by the matter and radiation energy densities etc. The second one with the temporal component of the bumblebee field being non-zero (i.e., $b_{\eta}\neq 0$), requests the term in the big square bracket in the second equation of Eq.~\rf{flrweq} shall be zero, and essentially gives:

-where $H(z)$ is the Hubble parameter as a function of the redshift $z$, $H_0$ is the Hubble constant, and $\Omega_{{\mathcal K}0}$ represents the current fractional density parameter corresponding to the spatial curvature of the universe.
-The new parameters $\Omega_{V_1}$ and $\alpha$ are related to the coupling constants $\xi_1, \, \xi_2$ and the potential parameter $V_1$ via
+where $H(z)=a^{-2}da/d\eta$ is the Hubble parameter as a function of the redshift $z$, $H_0$ is the Hubble constant, and $\Omega_{{\mathcal K}0}$ represents the current fractional density parameter corresponding to the spatial curvature of the universe.
+The new parameters $\Omega_{V_1}$ and $\alpha$ are related to the coupling constants $\xi_1, \, \xi_2$ and the potential parameter $V_1$ in the bumblebee action via: